TheRealBarenziah/imgbb-uploader/README.md

   imagePath: "yourImagePath", // MANDATORY
   name: "yourCustomFilename", // OPTIONAL: pass a custom filename to imgBB API
   expiration: 3600 /* OPTIONAL: pass a numeric value in seconds.

   It must be in the 60-15552000 range (feature based on POSIX time).
-  Enable this if you want to force your image to be deleted after that time. */, };
+  Enable this to force your image to be deleted after that time. */, };

 imgbbUploader(options)
   .then((response) => console.log(response))
   .catch((error) => console.error(error));

-/* output similar to legacy mode, res.expiration & res.image.name have the requested values
+/* same output structure as above, unless you provided name and/or expiration values; in that case you'll see response.expiration and/or response.image.name change accordingly.
 */
 ```

-**This module is tiny & totally unlicensed: to better fit your need, fork away !**
+**This module is tiny & totally unlicensed: to better fit your need, please fork away !**
 [Basic instructions for tweaking](https://github.com/TheRealBarenziah/imgbb-uploader/blob/master/CONTRIBUTING.md)

 ## Learn more